-Heading into today, shares of the wireless carrier had gained 12.73% over the past month, outpacing the Computer and Technology sector's loss of 7.24% and the S&P 500's loss of 8.05% in that time.
+Coming into today, shares of the wireless carrier had gained 7.25% in the past month.
+In that same time, the Computer and Technology sector lost 0.39%, while the S&P 500 gained 0.84%.

-TMUS's full-year Zacks Consensus Estimates are calling for earnings of $4.61 per share and revenue of $47.35 billion.
-These results would represent year-over-year changes of +14.68% and +5.22%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.95 per share and revenue of $81.79 billion.
+These totals would mark changes of +13.9% and +2.12%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for TMUS.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for T-Mobile.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 4.44% lower.
-TMUS is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 4.87% higher.
+T-Mobile is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note that TMUS has a PEG ratio of 1.1 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Wireless National was holding an average PEG ratio of 2.55 at yesterday's closing price.
+It is also worth noting that TMUS currently has a PEG ratio of 1.58.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Wireless National industry currently had an average PEG ratio of 1.96 as of yesterday's close.

 The Wireless National industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 206, putting it in the bottom 19% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.